History of Asbestos Use

 Early Asbestos Use

-From the late-1800s, worldwide demand for ACM exploded.
+From the late 1800s, worldwide demand for asbestos-based products exploded.
 For the next century, millions of tons of asbestos ore became more than 3,000 different manufactured products.

 War-Time Asbestos Use

 World War II saw the most significant asbestos consumption in America.